-- 03:49 How do you describe your role as a fractional COO, and how do people find you?
+- 03:49 What is a Fractional COO, and how do you find one?

 A fractional COO provides the same services as a “regular” COO but for growing companies that do not need a full-time executive yet.

-The term “fractional” refers to working part-time, and companies hire fractional executives to gain access to their expertise and experience without having to pay the full-time executive salary and benefits.
+The term “fractional” refers to working part-time, and companies hire fractional executives (such as Fractional CFOs) to gain access to their expertise and experience without having to pay the full-time executive salary and benefits.

 A fractional COO not only helps find the solutions needed to solve issues but also coaches and mentors business owners and their teams to develop their skills and abilities as the company grows, helping them gain the necessary experience and expertise.